blvrd/manifold/README.md

 # Manifold

-Manifold runs your stuff.
+Manifold is a process manager.
 It's directly inspired by [Solo](https://github.com/aarondfrancis/solo), [foreman](https://github.com/ddollar/foreman?tab=readme-ov-file), and [Overmind](https://github.com/DarthSim/overmind).
 Here's my problem with all of them:

-- Solo is for PHP/Laravel only.
-That's no fun.
+- Solo is for PHP/Laravel only
-- Foreman doesn't allow me to start/restart/stop processes independently
+- Foreman doesn't allow me to interact with processes independent from one another
-- Overmind relies on tmux and I don't feel like depending on tmux - I want something standalone
+- Overmind depends on tmux and I'd rather avoid that dependency

-## Installation

-For now, find the latest binary in the releases section on Github.
-Put it on your `PATH` or stick it in the folder of one of your Rails projects.

 ## Usage